U.S. says completes second aircraft carrier visit to Vietnam

 U.S. carriers frequently cross the disputed South China Sea and are routinely shadowed by Chinese navy vessels, naval officers in the region say.

-The United States accuses China of militarising the South China Sea and trying to intimidate Asian neighbours who also have claims to parts of it and might want to exploit its extensive oil and gas reserves.
+The United States accuses China of militarizing the South China Sea and trying to intimidate Asian neighbors who also have claims to parts of it and might want to exploit its extensive oil and gas reserves.

 Vietnam has emerged as the most vocal opponent of China's extensive territorial claims to the sea and has been buying U.S. military hardware, such as a Hamilton-class coastguard cutter.